troymessina/ElectronicsLab/chapters/02DCResistors.md

 :label: eq:resistors:vdivider
 R_T = \left(\frac{V_o}{V_1}-1\right)R_1
 ```
-The last equation in {eq}`eq:resistors:vdivider` shows that the unknown resistance can be calculated by measuring the voltage of the known resistor.
+Equation {eq}`eq:resistors:vdivider` shows that the unknown resistance can be calculated by measuring the voltage of the known resistor.

 ### The experiment